Skip to Main Content

 Creating a Search Strategy

-A well constructed search strategy is the core of your systematic review and will be reported on in the methods section of your paper.
+A well constructed search strategy is the core of your evidence synthesis and will be reported on in the methods section of your paper.
 The search strategy retrieves the majority of the studies you will assess for eligibility & inclusion.
 The quality of the search strategy also affects what items may have been missed.
 Informationists can be partners in this process.

 Identifying Synonyms & Related Terms

-For a systematic review, it is important to broaden your search to maximize the retrieval of relevant results.
+For an evidence synthesis, it is important to broaden your search to maximize the retrieval of relevant results.

 Use keywords: How other people might describe a topic?